 Website

-Every society has a page on yourunion.net/societies.
-This is by far the most viewed page on the website, and is the first place new students go to find out about societies, so make sure your page is up to date.
+Every society and subcommittee has a page on our website.
+Our societies A-Z is by far the most viewed page on the website, and is the first place new students go to find out about societies, so make sure your page is up to date.

 See our website help page for tips on how to use your page.